Skip to content

 Ensure that your infrastructure meets the following requirements:

-• Kubernetes cluster with at least one node - serving as master and worker node.
+• Kubernetes cluster with at least one node - serving as master and worker node,

-• containerd 1.7.12 or newer.
+• containerd 1.7.29 or newer,

 Intel TDX Enabling